The Real World: Los Angeles: After filming

 Dominic Griffin continued his work in the entertainment industry, working as a senior editor at Film Threat magazine, a critic for Variety, and a radio show producer.
 He also founded a company that helps place music in movies, TV shows and video games.
 As of 2008, he is a music executive for Disney's TV and film projects.

 Jon Brennan returned to his hometown, where as of 2008, he works as a church youth pastor, and performs as a singer/musician.
 As of 2021, he is still a virgin.

 As of 2008, Irene Barrera-Kearns is still a deputy with the L.A.
 County Sheriff's Department, and a mother of two.

 Tami Akbar worked as a model, financial executive and actress, appearing in various TV shows and movies.
 She married basketball player Kenny Anderson.
 They have two daughters, Lyric and Jazz, but they later divorced.
 Under the name Tami Roman, she appeared as a cast member on the VH1 reality television series Basketball Wives, which depicted her and her husband's attempt to salvage their relationship.
-She also appeared on the Basketball Wives spinoff, Basketball Wives LA.Basketball Wives: Season 3: Cast: Tami Roman.
-VH1.
-Retrieved December 9, 2011.
+She also appeared on the Basketball Wives spinoff, Basketball Wives LA.

 In 2021, seven of the original nine cast members (excluding Aaron Behle and Dominic Griffin) reunited for The Real World Homecoming: Los Angeles.